tacoinfra/dev.tezos.com/src/content/getting-started/4-interact-with-your-contract.md

 ---
 type: getting-started
 priority: 4
-title: Interacting with your contract
+title: Interact with your contract
 description: Learn to query your node for information about your contracts.
 Start building applications.
 resources:
   - title: EzTz